-Often called “rehab” or “in-patient treatment”, residential substance abuse treatment refers to a short-term (30 day) or long-term (more than 30 day) arrangement, where clients live in a therapeutic environment, alongside other clients, with 24-hour supervision and access to on-site clinicians.
-The general intent is to provide the tools that will allow clients to cease substance abuse in order to avoid the negative psychological, legal, financial and health consequences.
-Clients typically suffer from symptoms of dependence on psychoactive substances such as alcohol, prescriptions drugs or various “street drugs” such as heroine, amphetamines or cocaine.
+Residential substance use treatment refers to a short-term (30 day) or long-term (more than 30 day) arrangement, where clients live in a therapeutic environment, alongside other clients, with 24-hour supervision and access to on-site clinicians.
+The general intent is to provide the tools that will allow clients to cease substance use in order to avoid the negative psychological, legal, financial and health consequences.
+Clients typically suffer from symptoms of dependence on psychoactive substances such as alcohol, prescriptions drugs or various “street drugs” such as heroin, amphetamines, or cocaine.

 Treatment usually includes:

-— Assessments of physical and mental health, substance abuse and coordination of medical services
+— Assessments of physical and mental health, substance use and coordination of medical services

 — A designated counselor and individualized treatment plan for each client